-If the Church Fathers had considered the Holy Spirit as God in the Triune Godhead, why only in year 381 the Constantinople synod the Holy Spirit was raised as one of the triune God?
+If the Church Fathers had considered the Holy Spirit as an independent God person in the Triune Godhead, why only in year 381 the Constantinople synod the Holy Spirit was raised as one of the triune God?
 Jesus Christ had, in turn, been raised to God a little earlier, at the 325 Synod in Nicaea.

 What is the sin, a mockery, which is inexcusable?
 There are probably many interpretations, but not a clear explanation in the Bible.
 According to one interpretation, the mocking of the Holy Ghost is committed by the man who once has been in solid faith, but then renounces his faith.
 This is strongly supported by Luk verses 12:10 Everyone who speaks a word against the Son of Man will be forgiven, but the person who blasphemes against the Holy Spirit will not be forgiven.
 Heb 6:5 who have tasted the goodness of God’s word and the powers of the coming age, 6 and who have fallen away, as long as they continue to crucify to themselves the Son of God and to expose him to public ridicule.